sneakerhax/Posts/posts/Red_Team_Interview_Process.md

 * Results in a report that describe the entire engagement and outcomes
 * A predefined business impact may be agreed upon, e.g., reach this database and dump customer records

-These points are a good starting point but be prepared to answer this question in more detail to give the interviewer confidence that you understand the role.
+These highlights are a good starting point but prepare to answer this question in more detail to give the interviewer confidence that you understand the role.

 ### Explain how you would start a Red Team engagement if given only the company name